airers/aircyclopedia/README.md

 psql -d air-dev
 # To quit type \q

-# Important!
+# Optional!
 Edit the config to reflect your username and password
-vi server/config/config.json # This should have been created in the previous step
+# Only if you changed the password, if not it's already set
+vi server/config/config.json
 ```